pluscubed/recycler-fast-scroll/README.md

     fastScroller.setRecyclerView(recyclerView);
     ```

-See the sample project for more use cases.
+See the sample project for complete demos.

+### Customization
+ - `setPressedHandleColor(int color)`: Color of pressed handle.
+Defaults to `?colorAccent`.

 <br/>
 <br/>